 sponsored health insurance and transfers from some agents to other agents through a common

 "Censored Quantile Instrumental Variable Estimates of the Price Elasticity of Expenditure on Medical Care" (Job Market Paper) NBER Working Paper 15085.
-Latest Version: September 2012.
+Latest Version: November 2013.
 Under review.
-[PDF][Download Stata Command to Implement CQIV Below]
+[PDF][Data Appendix][Download Stata Command to Implement CQIV Below]

 Efforts to control medical care costs depend critically on how individuals respond to prices.
 I estimate

 the price elasticity of expenditure on medical care using a new censored quantile instrumental variable

 (CQIV) estimator.
 CQIV allows estimates to vary across the conditional expenditure distribution, relaxes

 traditional censored model assumptions, and addresses endogeneity with an instrumental variable.
 My

 instrumental variable strategy uses a family member's injury to induce variation in an individual's own